Best MTB Knee Pads for all Types of Riders of 2024

 We’ve also had these knee pads the longest and have used them the most.
 Despite that, they stay in place, and we haven’t had any issues with them slipping off.
 We credit that to the silicone grippers at the top and bottom of the pad sleeves as well as inside the pads over the kneecap.

-The Leatt Knee Guard Airflex Pro after more than 2 years of riding.
+View The Leatt Knee Guard Airflex Pro

 We found Leatt’s AirFlex Pro knee pads were extremely lightweight, comfortable and breathable—making them great on hot summer days.
 The articulated 3D-shaped impact gel is soft and flexible yet still achieves Level 1 protection.
 They also have padded inserts above the main pad and on its sides, providing well-placed protection for smashing into things on the thigh and sides of the knee.